brenns10/fugl/doc/gettingstarted.rst

 -------------------------

 The account homepage gives you the ability to manage all of your projects.
-In Corvid, a project represents a website.
+In Fugl, a project represents a website.
 From the account home, you can create, duplicate, and delete projects.
-We'll start by creating a simple example project to help you understand what Corvid lets you do.
+We'll start by creating a simple example project to help you understand what Fugl lets you do.

 1. Click the "New Project" button.
 2. In the "Title" field [#title]_, enter a title.
 For the purpose of this example, you can enter something like "My First Website".
 3. In the "Description" [#desc]_ field, enter a sentence that describes the purpose of your website.
-For this example, you can use something like "I'm learning to use Corvid!".
+For this example, you can use something like "I'm learning to use Fugl!".
 4. You should be redirected to your project homepage.

 .. [#title] A valid title may contain: letters, digits, hyphens, and spaces.